kiwicom/gcp-api-enabler/README.md

 ### Google Cloud Platform

-You will deploy GCP API Enabler to [Google Cloud Platform](https://cloud.google.com/) using [https://serverless.com/](Serverless) framework.
+You will deploy GCP API Enabler to [Google Cloud Platform](https://cloud.google.com/) using [Serverless](https://serverless.com/) framework.
 But first, make sure you configure everything mentioned below.
-Most of the actions can be fulfilled using gcloud SDK.
-But for some, you will need to handle it manually.
+Most of the actions can be fulfilled using gcloud SDK, but for some, you will need to handle it manually.

 #### Billing Account